codefresh-sandbox/codefresh-onprem-helm/codefresh/README.md

 #### ⚠️ New MongoDB Indexes

-Starting from version 2.0.0, two new MongoDB indexes have been adedd that are vital for optimizing database queries and enhancing overall system performance.
+Starting from version 2.0.0, two new MongoDB indexes have been added that are vital for optimizing database queries and enhancing overall system performance.
 It is crucial to create these indexes before performing the upgrade to avoid any potential performance degradation.

 - `account_1_annotations.key_1_annotations.value_1` (db: `codefresh`; collection: `annotations`)
 ```json